Hen0678/Battleships/README.md

 The game is played on a 6 x 6 grid.
 The computer will place five ships on random squares within the grid.
 The player has ten guesses to try and sink the five ships.

-The game is customisable and additional ships and/or play turns can be easily amended.
+The game is customisable and additional ships and/or play turns can be easily amended within the code.

 After each guess the player will be told how many missiles they have left.
 If the player guesses a previously guessed location, then a message will prompt the player to select another location.